Table Rock Trail | 3.6 Mile Out & Back | 7.2 Miles Roundtrip

 Table Rock State Park Location | Google Maps

 Named by the Cherokee as “Sah-ka-na-ga”, which translates to “the Great Blue Hills of God” , the mountainous region of Upstate South Carolina is home to some of its most majestic scenery.
 Standing solemnly amidst the states highest peaks, the granite monolith of Table Rock Mountain (3,124’) is the centerpiece of one of the regions most iconic parks, Table Rock State Park.
 Encompassing over 3,000 acres, this historic state park is known for some of the most brutally strenuous hiking trails in the region.
-On a recent trip exploring the waterfalls of the Jocassee Gorges, I carved out a chunk of my day to visit this state park and attempt a bucket list summit of Table Rock Mountain.
+On a recent trip exploring the waterfalls of the Jocassee Gorges like the massive Twin Falls Trail, I carved out a chunk of my day to visit this state park and attempt a bucket list summit of Table Rock Mountain.

 Visitors arriving at Table Rock State Park attempting this 3.6 mile one way trip should head on over to the Nature Center to register with a park ranger.
 As you’ are signing in and paying the $6 entry fee to hike, you will be reminded that all hikers must return to the trailhead by a strict deadline of 7 p.m.
 The trails here become utterly dangerous to navigate after dark, with near vertical drop-offs at every turn.
 Although few deaths have been recorded here over the last decade, a teenager fell to her death after slipping on a rock and tumbling over the 50 ft tall Mill Creek Falls back in 2015.
 Sometimes its easy to forget that accidents can occur at any point when you’re surrounded by so much natural beauty.
 It’s always crucial to use your best judgement and exercise caution when recreating outdoors to keep yourself and everyone in your party safe.